JulianFriedl/challenge-bot/wiki/webserver.md

 7. Test your code thoroughly.
 8. Make sure you know how to scale your app.

-### Waitress
+### Waitress (Version: 2.0.0)

-Waitress is a pure Python WSGI server that can be used to serve Flask applications1.
+Waitress is a pure Python WSGI server that can be used to serve Flask applications.
 It is easy to configure and supports Windows directly.
 It is easy to install as it does not require additional dependencies or compilation.
 However, it does not support streaming requests, and full request data is always buffered.
 It uses a single process with multiple thread workers.